SPECIES DESCRIPTION

 1) Small closely aggregated into, dense, crowded, terminal inflorescences.

-a) Forming a tube, exceeding only the upper limb by the surrounded bracts.
+2) Petals pale blue to violet, forming a tube, exceeding only the upper limb by the

 Click here for a more detailed description of this species.